 Efforts are in progress to increase TAP card accessibility and to ensure TAP operator readiness for implementation of Transfer on 2nd boarding.
-TAP vendor recruitment efforts have resulted in about 415 vendor locations including 35 Los Angeles County Library locations.
+TAP vendor recruitment efforts have resulted in over 400 vendor locations including 35 Los Angeles County Library locations.
 TAP plans to install an additional 52 Los Angeles County Library locations within the next year along with a 16 vendor pilot with 7-Eleven.
 Other efforts include distributing (Board-approved) 1 million free TAP cards and providing technical, and customer communications support to 24 TAP partner agencies.

-...Determination Of Safety Impact
+...Determination_Of_Safety_Impact